What Is Evolutionary Fitness? (Example, Problem, Explain)

 Fitness (W) = Percentage of survival × Average number of offspring

 Evolutionary fitness has to do with the ability to survive, and the idea is to have adaptations or survive.
 Darwinian Fitness’s statement has to do the best set of adaptations.
-In other words, how much any given individual contributes to the gene pool.
+In other words, how much does any given individual contribute to the gene pool?

-Gene flow brings in new genes or takes away genes for the population.
-It depends on how much pressure the environment pulls on those genes.
-Then there’s also the concept of relative fitness.
+Gene flow brings in new genes or takes away genes from the population.
+It depends on how much pressure the environment puts on those genes.
+Then, there’s also the concept of relative fitness.
 It compares the fitness of different members of the same species and tries to understand how much each is likely to contribute to the next generation.

-Fitness has to do with how much contributes to the current gene pool.
+Fitness has to do with how much it contributes to the gene pool.
 Then, fitness has to do with how much it will contribute to the next generation of the gene pool.
-Also, it has to do not with having the best set of adaptations and increasing the chances of having a longer lifespan reproducing faster or more.
+Also, it has to do with having the best adaptations and increasing the chances of having a longer lifespan, reproducing faster or more.
 They also succeed in the offspring; otherwise, they live to do precisely the same.

 Evolutionary fitness is all about the fittest, who survive through natural selection.
 Natural selection has something to do with artificial selection.
 It’s like the same thing an official selection is that humans do.
 Populations tend to grow exponentially, but the thing is that environments have limited resources.